turkusowyjesiotr/C-Test-Automation/README.md

 ## MySQL Database Project

 This project is a simple CRUD application that aims to simulate creating, getting and updating test results in company's database.
 I deployed MySQL server locally and restored database from dump file, it was already populated with mock test projects, authors and tests.
+I cannot provide this database dump here as it was part of my internship.

 Goal of this tests was to work with this database using C#.